tanimutomo/portfolio/content/home/about.md

 +++

 # Biography
 Tomoki Tanimura is a undergraduate student at Nakazawa Lab of Keio University.
 His research interests include applicalication of deeplearninig to urban environment.
-Recently, He and his advisers propose the image anonymization method for urban images using deeplearning algorithms.
+Recently, He and his advisers propose the image anonymization method using deeplearning algorithms for urban images.